The History of the Rosary

-By the 8th century AD, monks had replaced the pebbles they had used to count their prayers with knotted cords, and by the 11th century, the current form of the "Hail Mary' prayed 150 times and divided into three sets of fifteen decades had replaced the 150 Psalms.
-In 1040, a noble English lady named Godiva (yes, the same Godiva who, according to legend, rode naked on a horse to shame her husband) wrote in her will that a beautiful rosary made of precious stones divided into fifteen decades with each decade divided by larger precious stones was to be left to the Abby she had founded.
-It was her request that her rosary be worn by the statue of the Blessed Virgin that she had given to the Abby.
+By the 8th century AD, monks replaced the pebbles they used to count their prayers with knotted cords, and by the 11th century, the current form of the "Hail Mary" prayed 150 times and divided into three sets of fifteen decades replaced the 150 Psalms.
+In 1040, a noble English lady named Godiva (yes, the same Godiva who, according to legend, rode naked on a horse to shame her husband) wrote in her will that a beautiful rosary made of precious stones divided into fifteen decades with each decade divided by larger precious stones was to be left to the Abby she founded.
+It was her request that her rosary be worn by the statue of the Blessed Virgin that she gave the Abby.
 This is the earliest surviving description of the Rosary in its present form.

 The repetition of the "Hail Mary" throughout the Rosary cycle of prayer is not mindless changing.
-The purpose of the repetition of the ten "Hail Mary" prayers as one contemplates each mystery is to help the mind to focus on the meaning of the mystery and to act as a block to worldly thoughts that may attempt to disrupt the experience.
-The goal is to leave behind our ties to the present and to enter into an experience of Jesus and His mother that becomes a present reality in our life's journey with Christ.
+The purpose of the repetition of the ten "Hail Mary" prayers as one contemplates each mystery is to help the mind focus on the meaning of the mystery.
+The repetition also acts as a block to worldly thoughts that may attempt to disrupt the experience.
+The goal is to leave behind our ties to the present and to enter into an experience of Jesus and His mother that becomes a present reality in our life's journey with Christ to eternal salvation.

 The Glory Be (Gloria Patri)